nobrefelipe/flutter_ui_toolkit/README.md

 ```

-Then use the headings anywhere on you application.
+Then use the headings anywhere in your application.
 ```
 import 'styles/headings.dart'